0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/iden3comm/iden3comm.md

 The following steps show how the Authorization Handler works:

-1. Before the token generation, the handler can unpack the authorization message, so the user can choose the DID to log in with. (it can be profile or public DID)
+1. Before the token generation, the handler can unpack the authorization message, so the user can choose the DID to log in with. (it can be private profile or public identity)

     ```typescript
     parseAuthorizationRequest(request: Uint8Array): Promise<AuthorizationRequestMessage>;